 Sunoco Logistics Partners Operations L.P.
-Debt Securities

-Fully and Unconditionally Guaranteed by Sunoco Logistics Partners L.P.
+Debt Securities Fully and Unconditionally Guaranteed by Sunoco Logistics Partners L.P.

-Sunoco Logistics Partners L.P. may, in one or more offerings, offer and sell common units representing limited partner interests in Sunoco Logistics Partners L.P.
+Sunoco Logistics Partners L.P. or selling unitholders may, in one or more offerings, offer and sell common units representing limited partner interests in Sunoco Logistics Partners L.P.
 Sunoco Logistics Partners L.P.'s common units are listed for trading on the New York Stock Exchange under the symbol "SXL."

 Sunoco Logistics Partners Operations L.P. may, in one or more offerings, offer and sell its debt securities, which will be fully and unconditionally guaranteed by Sunoco Logistics Partners L.P., and may be so guaranteed by one or more of our subsidiaries.
-We will provide information in the related prospectus supplement for the trading market, if any, for any debt securities Sunoco Logistics Partners Operations L.P. may offer.
+We will provide information in the related prospectus supplement for the trading market, if any, for any debt securities Sunoco Logistics Partners D.P. may offer.

-We will offer the securities in amounts, at prices and on terms to be determined by market conditions and other factors at the time of our offerings.
-This prospectus describes only the general terms of these securities and the general manner in which we will offer the securities.
-The specific terms of any securities we offer will be included in a supplement to this prospectus.
-The prospectus supplement will describe the specific manner in which we will offer the securities, and also may add, update or change information contained in this prospectus.
+We or selling unitholders may offer the securities in amounts, at prices and on terms to be determined by market conditions and other factors at the time of our offerings.
+This prospectus describes only the general terms of these securities and the general manner in which we or selling unitholders will offer the securities.
+The specific terms of any securities that we or selling unitholders offer will be included in a supplement to this prospectus.
+The prospectus supplement will describe the specific manner in which we or selling unitholders will offer the securities, and also may add, update or change information contained in this prospectus.
+We or selling unitholders will sell these securities through underwriters on a firm commitment basis.
+The names of any underwriters and the specific terms of a plan of distribution will be stated in a supplement to this prospectus.
+Selling unitholders that are affiliates of Sunoco Logistics Partners L.P. may be deemed to be "underwriters" within the meaning of the Securities Act of 1933, as amended, or the Securities Act, and, as a result, may be deemed to be offering securities, indirectly, on our behalf.
+We will not receive any of the proceeds from the sale of common units by selling unitholders.